A broken ankle

 There is a wooden boardwalk – or “north shore” as it’s known – which you ride on to out of the tree cover.
 There is a slight kink and a small step.
 I must’ve washed out and trapped my foot in between the edge of the raised section and the hillside.
 As momentum carried me along, with my foot trapped, it twisted and dislocated my ankle.

 I can vividly remember exactly where I came to rest, but I couldn’t piece together how I got there.
 I was facing up the trail, slightly down the hill but behind two trees.
 There I noticed my ankle was facing the wrong way so decided to stay put.

 Luckily the next two people on the trail had emergency blankets and called the paramedics.
 Everyone who went passed slowed down and asked if I was OK.
 My friend – after waiting for a long time at the bottom of the trail – decided I wasn’t that slow and headed back up to find out where I’d got to!

-At one time there was talk of a using a helicopter due to my position in the woods, but alas that wasn’t required in the end.
-I was carted the hillside in a six-wheeled off-road buggy which the stretcher didn’t quite fully fit into – my legs out in the overhang.
+At one time there was talk of using a helicopter due to my position in the woods, but alas that wasn’t required in the end.
+I was driven off the hillside in a six-wheeled off-road buggy which the stretcher didn’t quite fully fit into – my legs out in the overhang.
 To this day I’ve never been in a helicopter.

-I had a ride in an ambulance with the “blues and twos” blarring, and arrived at Stafford County Hospital.
+I had a ride in an ambulance with the “blues and twos” blaring and arrived at Stafford County Hospital.
 A friend brought me something to read; a mountain bike magazine!
-Diagnosis was a disclocated and fractured ankle which would require surgery.
+The diagnosis was a dislocated and fractured ankle which would require surgery.
 I went in for surgery the next morning and then back to the ward.
 The pain was far worse than before the operation and it took me a few days to cope with the pain.

 However, I couldn’t wait to get back on my bike…